Abir-Bouhriz/Solar-System-With-Threejs/README.md

 ## Tools & languages:

-* Visual Studio Code
+* Visual Studio Code (IDE)
-* HTML
-* CSS
 * Three.js
+* HTML & CSS

 ## Demo
-A live demo of the Solar System visualization can be accessed (here)[https://abir-bouhriz.github.io/Solar-System-With-Threejs/].
+A live demo of the Solar System visualization can be accessed [here](https://abir-bouhriz.github.io/Solar-System-With-Threejs/).

 ## Getting Started
 To run the project locally, follow these steps: